ruilisi/css-checker/README.md

 css-checker
 ```

-- (Alpha Feature: Find classes that not referred by your js/jsx/ts/tsx/html code): `css-checker -unused`
+- (Beta Feature: styled components check): `css-checker -styled`

 ![DEMO](https://assets.ruilisi.com/css-checker-demo.gif)

 (Check and show the diff among similar classes (>=80%).
 Colors, long scripts that used more then once will also be pointed out by default.
 Check `css-checker -help` for customized options.)

-Colors with `rgb/rgba/hsl/hsla/hex` will be converted to rbga and compared together.
+- Colors with `rgb/rgba/hsl/hsla/hex` will be converted to rbga and compared together.

+- (Alpha Feature: Find classes that not referred by your code): `css-checker -unused`

 #### Run with path